RaviTeja110820/aws/AWS Essentials.md

 # Cloud Trail
 With ***CloudTrail***, you can view a complete history of user activity and API calls for your applications and resources.
 Events are typically updated in CloudTrail within 15 minutes after an API call was made.
 You can filter events by specifying the time and date that an API call occurred, the user who requested the action, the type of resource that was involved in the API call, and more.

 ***AWS CloudTrail*** is a service that primarily tracks governance, compliance, operational auditing, and risk auditing of your AWS account.
 CloudTrail logs continuously monitors, and retains account activity related to actions across all AWS infrastructure.
 CloudTrail provides event history of AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
 This event history simplifies security analysis, resource change tracking, and troubleshooting.

 # AWS CloudWatch
 ***Amazon CloudWatch*** is a service that provides data that you can use to monitor your applications, optimize resource utilization, and respond to system-wide performance changes.

 An alarm in ***AWS CloudWatch*** that triggers after exceeding the bill will not meet the requirements of staying within the desired budget.
 The alarm triggers when the account billing exceeds the threshold specified.
 It triggers only when actual billing exceeds the threshold.
-# AWS Trusted Advisor
-***AWS Trusted Advisor*** is an online tool that inspects your AWS environment and provides real-time guidance in accordance with AWS best practices.

->*Enterprise and Business* Support plans include access to all AWS Trusted Advisor checks.
-The *Basic and Developer* Support plans provide access to a limited selection of AWS Trusted Advisor checks.

-***AWS Trusted Advisor*** also helps improve the performance of your services by providing recommendations for how to take advantage of provisioned throughput.

->Trusted Advisor provide best practices and/or or checks on *Cost Optimization, Performance, Security, and Fault Tolerance.*
 # Global Infrastructure
 ***Availability Zone*** is a single data center or a group of data centers within a Region.
 Availability Zones are located tens of miles apart from each other.
 This helps them to provide interconnectivity to support the services and applications that run within a Region.
 >There are at least *3 Availability Zones* per AWS Region.
 Some regions may contain more.